 Bryan “bimbosoup” Hehmann

-After graduating from the Art Institute of Dallas, Bryan entered the game industry in 1998, joining several of his former classmates at Ensemble Studios and eventually landing at Robot.
-While at Ensemble, he worked on the Age of Empires series and Halo Wars.
-Bryan’s favorite games include Battlefield, Myst, and World of Warcraft.
-He also has an unhealthy addiction to Magic the Gathering Online.
+After graduating from the Art Institute of Dallas, Bryan entered the game industry in 1998, joining several of his former classmates at Ensemble Studios.
+While at Ensemble, he worked environments and lighting on the Age of Empires series and Halo Wars.
+Bryan’s favorite games include Battlefield, Euro Truck Simulator 2 and Kerbal Space Program.
+When he is not making or playing electronic games Bryan is an avid board gamer.
+His board game collection is growing at a maddening rate, due to owning everything in the Cthulhu Mythos.

 Lance claims to have a BBA in MIS/Management from Texas Tech University.
 Game credits suggest he might have been an Art Producer for seven years at Ensemble Studios on projects including Age of Mythology, AOM: The Titans, Age of Empires III, AOE3: Warchiefs, and Halo Wars.
 At Robot, he fills the role of Lead Producer on an unannounced project, where his tireless efforts inspire us all.
 Lance also claims to have a wife, two children, a dog and an addiction to Battlefield 2.